Thank you for taking these topics to heart.

 Let´s look briefly at five reasons, although many more could be given.

 First, there is a clear warning of deception in the New Testament writings (Mt.
 24:4,5, I Tim.
 4:1, Lk.
 21:8, I John 4:1, 2 Pet.
 2:1, etc.).
-If you were entering a foreign country and were warned of false police officers on the interstates, it would make you cautious when you saw police cars coming up to your vehicle.
+If you were entering a foreign country and were warned of fraudulent police officers on the backroads, imagine the impressions that would flood your mind if you saw police cars coming up to your vehicle.

-Third, one of the first attempts to confuse Christians in history was through ¨secret knowledge¨ from Gnostic leaders.
-These teachers offered new and fresh information about Christ and the universe.
-But, in doing so, their secrets distorted who the Son of God is.
+Third, Christians are suspicious of new movements that are gnostic in content.
+Gnosticism was one of the early attempts to distort Christianity through ¨secret knowledge¨ - fresh information about Christ and the universe that the early Christian communities didn´t know.
+But, in doing so, their secrets distorted salvation and the Son of God´s identity.

-One person wrote and said that a Shinchonji instructor told him and another person to put aside everything they thought the Bible was revealing.
-They were encouraged to only listen to the revealed word.
-In Christian thinking, this is backwards.
-Believers are supposed to use the voice in the written word (2 Tim.
-3:16) to test spirit revelations to final leaders, not let revelations be the voice in the written word.
+One person said that one Shinchonji instructor told him to put aside everything he thought the Bible was revealing.
+He was instructed only to listen to the revealed word.
+But, in Christian thinking, this is backwards.
+Believers are supposed to use the written word (2 Tim.
+3:16) to test spirit-inspired revelations, not let revelations to leaders be the authority over the written word.

 Finally, Christians doubt supernatural entities/revelations that bring a message contrary to God´s heart and character.
 If you have ever received an e-mail from a friend and realized that it was a scam or a virus, you understand this concept.
 Content determines the degree of reliability.
-Some people have testified that the strong emphasis on knowledge of prophecies didn´t seem right.
-Others mentioned that the deception in recruiting others made them uncomfortable.
+Some people who started the SCJ studies testified that the emphasis on knowledge of prophecies didn´t seem right.
+Others mentioned feeling uncomfortable about using deception and dishonesty when recruiting others for the SCJ Bible studies.
+Still others noticed a harsh, cultish, and arrogant tone on the SCJ website and in Mr. Lee´s books.

-In summary, although revelations from the supernatural world bring freshness and new explanations to Bible prophecies, it is important to be alert about some of these signs that outside Christians notice.
+In summary, although leaders with revelations from the invisible world bring freshness and new explanations to Bible prophecies, it is important to be alert when these signs appear.